khulnasoft/tradescope/docs/strategy-customization.md

 This page explains how to customize your strategies, add new indicators and set up trading rules.

-Please familiarize yourself with [Tradescope basics](bot-basics.md) first, which provides overall info on how the bot operates.
+Please familiarize yourself with [Freqtrade basics](bot-basics.md) first, which provides overall info on how the bot operates.

 ## Develop your own strategy

 The bot includes a default strategy file.
-Also, several other strategies are available in the [strategy repository](https://github.com/khulnasoft/tradescope-strategies).
+Also, several other strategies are available in the [strategy repository](https://github.com/freqtrade/freqtrade-strategies).

 You will however most likely have your own idea for a strategy.
 This document intends to help you convert your strategy idea into your own strategy.

-To get started, use `tradescope new-strategy --strategy AwesomeStrategy` (you can obviously use your own naming for your strategy).
+To get started, use `freqtrade new-strategy --strategy AwesomeStrategy` (you can obviously use your own naming for your strategy).
 This will create a new strategy file from a template, which will be located under `user_data/strategies/AwesomeStrategy.py`.

 !!!
 Note
     This is just a template file, which will most likely not be profitable out of the box.

 ???
 Hint "Different template levels"
-    `tradescope new-strategy` has an additional parameter, `--template`, which controls the amount of pre-build information you get in the created strategy.
+    `freqtrade new-strategy` has an additional parameter, `--template`, which controls the amount of pre-build information you get in the created strategy.
 Use `--template minimal` to get an empty strategy without any indicator examples, or `--template advanced` to get a template with most callbacks defined.

 ### Anatomy of a strategy